 However, kids like me found them fascinating.
 My friends and I would go into the shoe store on Main Street after school and ask to check the fit of our shoes.
 Most of the time, however, the owner would tell us that it was a machine for trying on new shoes.
 I don’t know if he was trying to protect our health or to keep us from scuffing the oak cabinet that housed the magical machine.

 I still have a vague memory of the first time I saw my feet in the X-Ray machine.
 It was at night, so it must have been a Friday.
 Stores were open late on Friday nights in Hayward when I was growing up, and families did a lot of shopping then.
 After a quick supper, we would drive into town where my sisters and I got a nickel or dime to spend while Mom and Dad bought groceries and anything else needed.

 With the shopping done, Dad would often pick up a six-pack of beer and we would drive to Pete and Hilda’s, on the north side of Hayward.
 If a suitable movie was playing, their daughter Maureen, my sisters and I would each be given money for a movie ticket and a box of candy or bag of popcorn.
-Mom and Dad would play canasta and drink the beer, two cans for the men and one for the ladies.
+Mom and Dad would play Canasta or Smear and drink the beer, two cans for the men and one for the ladies.
 It made for a wonderful evening.